Andres22-sys/cinamaniac-web/README.md

-Here’s a comprehensive `README.md` file for your Huckleberry Pastry website:

----

 # **Huckleberry Pastry Website**

 A modern and responsive website for **Huckleberry Pastries**, a bakery offering premium pastries with the convenience of online ordering and delivery.